The Cell Programming Language

 Although Cell is, in and of itself, a general-purpose language, that can be used to write entire applications (the Cell compiler, for example, is entirely written in Cell), that's not what it is designed for.
 It is, instead, meant to be used as a domain-specific language, that complements your primary language, instead of replacing it.
 Compiling a Cell codebase produces a set of classes in your language of choice, which can be easily integrated into an existing project.
 Code generators for C++, Java and C# are already available, and other languages will follow.

-The Cell compiler is open source software, and all source code is available on github.
+The Cell compiler is free and open source software, and all source code is available on github.

 25 Apr 2018: Version 0.1 of Cell ➞ Java compiler released.